Michael Sutton

 Michael Sutton completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Sutton's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I am Michael Sutton.
+I am Michael Sutton.
 My life has been primarily been raised by a single mom.
 She worked 1 sometimes 2 jobs just to get by.
 We never took assistance.
 Since then, I have achieved so much while living within my means.

 My educational experiences have included a Masters in Hospitality and Tourism from Husson University and experiences in the hospitality and tourism industry.
 I own a small business, Sutton Travel Weddings and Events LLC.
 I'm part of the Husson Alumni Board and the Robinson Ballet Board.
 Last year, I completed the Bangor Region Leadership Institute where I learned about various industries and how they impact how people that live, work, worship, and visit Bangor.